This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 5. Dublin, Ireland

-It’s drawn a lot of attention from people with remote jobs as it’s great if you’re looking for something calm and more slow-paced than other contenders from the Anglosphere.
+Dublin has drawn a lot of attention from people with remote jobs, as it’s great if you’re looking for something calm and more slow-paced than other contenders from the Anglosphere.

-This shows in the fact that it’s rather straightforward to get in compared to the UK (which has recently made their visa rules more complex), the US or Australia.
+This shows in the fact that it’s rather straightforward to get in compared to the UK, the US, or Australia.

 The Emerald Isle really lives up to its name, as this small city is very green and bursting with life.